-- Apply one small dab of red Loctite[TM] 271 (red) to the threads of the socket head bolts included with our system (#10 10155). - Using a 10mm hex key socket and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation shown (Pass/Right side shown).
+Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00011).
+Please be aware that excessive use of red loctite will make removal extremely difficult.

+Using a 22mm wrench and the supplied washers (#10.02.00010), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown).
 The left and right caliper brackets are identical for this application.
+Make sure that the bracket sits flat against the machined face of the spindle.
 Torque to 55 lb.-ft.